material-components/material-components-web-react/packages/chips/README.md

 ### Input chips

 Input chips are a variant of chips which enable user input by converting text into chips.
 Chips may be dynamically added and removed from the chip set.
 To define a set of chips as input chips, add the `input` prop to the `ChipSet`.
-To remove a chip, pass a callback to the `Chip` through the `handleRemove` prop.
+When a chip is removed, the component will notify you through the `chipsUpdate` prop callback. `chipsUpdate` will pass an array of props representing the specified chip data.
+The example below shows you how to use this.

 > _NOTE_: We recommend you store an array of chip labels and their respective IDs in the `state` to manage adding/removing chips.
 Do _NOT_ use the chip's index as its ID or key, because its index may change due to the addition/removal of other chips.